Comprehensive School Climate Inventory (CSCI)

 School climate is a broad term that refers to the quality and character of the learning environment.
 Student experiences in school impact their connection to the environment, the people in it, and ultimately their success as learners.
 Evaluating school climate is critical to school improvement planning because it allows us to monitor our progress, make data-driven decisions, engage stakeholders, and implement changes that reflect the needs of our school communities.
 More resources on school climate are available here.

 Recognizing the importance of school climate and the need for measures and procedures to help schools identify and act on their needs, the State of Illinois passed Senate Bill 7 to formalize school surveys across the state and enhance public information about the schools by providing surveys of learning conditions.
-In 2012-13 and for the next three school years, District 181 had administered the Illinois 5Essentials Conditions for Learning Survey as a tool for gathering school climate data.
-Many districts requested alternative survey instruments, and in 2014-15, other options were identified.
-Beyond state requirements, the recently adopted federal education law Every Student Succeeds Act (ESSA) calls for one non-academic indicator in student assessment data.

 The Comprehensive School Climate Survey (CSCI)